 How Belief Affects Common Sense and Logic

-Here’s how it works.
-Western Religion programs the mind to set up filters that elicit the “fight, flight, or freeze” response.
-It triggers a fear reaction to anything that threatens these boundaries.
-So, the more rigid, inflexible, and extreme your religious beliefs, the less likely your ability to use your critical thinking abilities.
-You automatically reject any idea outside the boundaries of your paradigm.
-Your ability to use common sense and logic diminishes in favor of superstition and mythology.
+Here’s how it works: Western Religion programs the mind to set up filters that trigger our “fight or flight reaction.
+We react to the threat as if it were a real physical danger.
+So, the more extreme your beliefs, the more violently you respond to the stimulus.
+And, the release of adrenaline in your systems means you stop using your critical thinking skills.
+You automatically reject any idea outside the boundaries of your paradigm and your ability to use common sense and logic is greatly diminished.
+Confirmation bias takes precedent, and you’ll fight to defend superstition and mythology.

-You can tell how emotionally invested you are in your paradigm by how you react to ideas that challenge it.
+An easy self-test to determine your level of indoctrination is your emotional reaction to facts and evidence that challenge it.
+How are you doing right now?
 Are you having an adverse emotional response to this article?
 If so, this is a sign you are probably a follower of one of the Abrahamic religion sects.
 Let’s look at how learning about the correct use of logical reasoning can help unmask your vulnerability level.
 Many people find this the most challenging step in the cognitive bias cheat sheet.

 A Little Logic Goes a Long Way